slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The three brick masons.
 When the first man was asked what he was building, he answered gruffly, without even raising his eyes from his work, «I’m laying bricks».
 The second man replied, «I’m building a wall».
 But the third man said enthusiastically and with obvious pride, «I’m building a cathedral»."
 -- Unknown*

+> *"The forest was shrinking, but the trees kept voting for the axe, for the axe was clever and convinced the trees that because his handle was made of wood, he was one of them."
+-- Unknown*

 > *"Monkeys are superior to man in this: when a monkey looks into a mirror, he sees a monkey."
 -- Chazal*